toskat/victronproject/README.md

 We have a wide variety of goals and approaches to how we want to build our facilities:

-Setup

-- of a fully self-sufficient system in a non-grid-bound environment (immobile).
+- "NON-GRID": Setup of a fully self-sufficient system in a non-grid-bound environment (immobile).
-- a partially self-sufficient grid-connected system with islanding solution in case of grid unavailability
+- "ISLAND" a partially self-sufficient grid-connected system with islanding solution in case of grid unavailability
-- a semi-autonomous grid-connected system without islanding solution
+- "STORE" a semi-autonomous grid-connected system without islanding solution

 # Componenet selection